City of Columbus and Franklin County Community Gardens Grant Program

 Recognizing the many benefits of community gardens, the City of Columbus and Franklin County have partnered with The Columbus Foundation to support existing gardens and encourage the creation of new ones.
 A community garden is any piece of land gardened by a group of people for the betterment of the community.
 It can be urban, suburban, or rural.
 It can grow vegetables, fruits, herbs or flowers.
 It can be one community plot, or many individual plots.
 Produce can be grown in containers, raised beds, or on a vacant piece of land.
 It can be at a school, church, hospital, or in a neighborhood.
 It can also be a series of plots dedicated to “urban agriculture” where the produce is grown for a market.

-Grant awards will be made up to $4,000 for supplies and/or contractual services.
+The City of Columbus or Franklin County, depending on garden location, will fund grants of up to $4,000 for supplies and/or contractual services.
+Grants providing only partial funding may be awarded.
 Ongoing operational or personnel costs are not allowable expenses.
 Grant awards may call for additional requirements and reporting to the granting agencies.

 Grant Application Process

 - Applications must be from a Registered Section 501(c)(3) of the Internal Revenue Code organization, an Area Commission, government agency, or have a fiscal sponsor.
-A fiscal sponsor may be a registered 501(c)(3) organization or government agency that has agreed to manage a project’s awarded grant.
+A fiscal sponsor may be a registered 501(c)(3) organization or government agency that has agreed to manage a project’s awarded grant dollars.

 - Applications will be scored based on the following criteria (incomplete applications will not be scored):

 - Organization—The application demonstrates that the group has the capacity to carry out the project long term (adequate amount of volunteers/qualified leadership/proven track record).

 - Project Justification—The applicant has provided evidence that justifies why the project is needed, and how the target audience will benefit.